ManindraDeMel/Chatbot/README.md

 ### Filtering the data into a database
 Given you have a dataset filled with original topics / starting messages and one to many replies to these topics, we have to first sort through this dataset and link pairs of these original topics and replies together in a SQlite database.
-In addition to this, we will also do some inital filteration, such as removing hyperlinks, certain words, length limites etc...
+In addition to this, we will also do some initial filtration, such as removing hyperlinks, certain words, sentence length limits etc...

-This purpose is fufilled in the gen_database.py file found at database/gen_database.py.
+This purpose is fulfilled in the gen_database.py file found at database/gen_database.py.
 The creates a database for in my instance, the [reddit data](https://www.reddit.com/r/datasets/comments/3bxlg7/i_have_every_publicly_available_reddit_comment/) i'm using to train my chatbot.
 The database sorts through all this data and pairs comments with other comments which can then be used for training the chatbot.

 After completion you should have a database with a structure similar to: